 Courtesy Recipe Source: Vietnamese Cooking – Exotic Delights from Indo-China by Paulette Do Van

-4 tbsp. fermented black beans, soaked in cold water for 6 minutes and drained
+4 tablespoon fermented black beans, soaked in cold water for 6 minutes and drained

 4 cloves garlic, chopped

-1 tbsp. nuoc mam sauce OR 1 tbsp. light
+1 tablespoon nuoc mam sauce OR 1 tablespoon light

 Put all the ingredients except the feet into a blender or food processor and blend until smooth.
 Empty into a large bowl and add the feet.
 Mix until the feet are thoroughly coated and leave in the refrigerator for at least 2 hours, preferably overnight.
 Put the feet in a dish that will fit the steamer and steam for 1-1/2 hours or until the feet are tender.
 Drain the meat and reserve the cooking juice.
 Broil the feet until they are just crisp on the outside, brushing with the reserved cooking juice.